Posted by Ivy McCoy on September 01

 Camp helps kids be flexible, put others first and adapt to different situations.
 Although this pandemic might not have been exactly what we had planned for life, every single person has had to be flexible and put others first.
 We are so thankful that camp gives us the opportunities to show kids and counselors life skills they can take with them for the years to come.

-Assistant Director/Day Program.
+Summer Director.
 Wife to Brett.
+Mom to Lola Kate.
 Jsu grad.
 Quality time is my love language.
 Always ready for adventure.
 Loud and proud.